 Our center is part of the Drikung Kagyu lineage of Tibetan Buddhism.
 Its creation is the vision of our teacher and founder, Drupon Thinley Ningpo Rinpoche, whose wish is to serve the local and national Buddhist community by offering the timeless teachings of the Buddha.
-As a center for Buddhist studies, Drong Ngur Jangchubling holds retreats, hosts visiting teachers, and offers in-depth study of the Buddhadharma.
+As a center for Buddhist studies, Drong Ngur Jangchubling holds retreats, hosts visiting teachers, and offers in-depth study of Buddhism.
+As part of our ongoing activities, we are also dedicated to preserving Tibetan culture, religious practices, and literature.
 We welcome anyone who is interested in learning about these traditions to visit and practice with us.

 History of Drong Ngur

 Its origin, evolution, where we are now & vision for the future.

 In 2008, members of the Florida Drikung Kagyu community approached Drupon Rinpoche with a vision of the future for the Dharma in Tampa Bay.
 The vision included construction of a retreat center in the area, as well as the formation of Drong Ngur as a non-membership 501 (c) (3) religious non-profit organization.

 Over the following years, both Drong Ngur’s Board of Directors and Drupon Rinpoche worked under the guidance and support of H.H.
 Chetsang Rinpoche to build a meditation and retreat center in the Tampa Bay area.
 In 2012, Drong Ngur Buddhist Center was established in Wesley Chapel, FL, and consecrated by H.E.
 Garchen Rinpoche.